SharkSnack/asuka/content/guides/pc-setup-guide.md

 ##### AsukaPlus

 1. Extract the contents of AsukaPlus.0.9.1.0.zip.
-2. Move d3d8.dll and Assist.plus from AsukaPlus.0.9.1.0.zip to the game's folder.
+2. Move d3d8.dll and Assist.plus from the AsukaPlus.0.9.1.0 folder to the game's folder.
     - AsfPc.exe is used to start the game instead of Loader.exe now - update your shortcuts!

 ##### Apply the No CD patch

 1. After doing the previous steps, extract the contents of asukanocd.zip.
-2. Place the No CD Patch Program into the game's folder.
+2. Move the No CD Patch Program from the asukanocd folder into the game's folder.
 3. Run the No CD Patch Program.

 ##### If you're missing DirectX8